 timeout: specifies the timeout for cookies in minutes

-In our application, we will store authentication data in the same database where we store all other data so that we will need no additional connection string.
+In our application, we will store authentication data in the same database that stores all other data so that we will not need an additional connection string.

 Now we need to create all the infrastructure required for authentication - models, controllers and views.
 We will create the WebUser model that will describe the user: